 People of all ages will reside in Jätkäsaari, enjoying a well-balanced social structure, with both the needs of the elderly and those of young families with children taken into consideration during the planning process.
 Various kinds of housing are on offer: it will be possible to rent or buy, and both small apartments and family-size homes will be available.
 Construction commenced in 2010.

 Several schools and day care centres will be constructed in Jätkäsaari, as well as excellent sports facilities.

 In the near future, services available in the area will include schools, day care centres and a sports centre.
 Health services will be located in the neighbouring district.

 The school will be built next to a big sports centre, on the east side of Jätkäsaari.
 There will be several day care centres in the area.
 One of the central blocks may be reserved for health and wellness services.

-In addition, one of the old buildings in the area has been renovated and now serves as a fire station and an information centre on the construction process of the Jätkäsaari area.
+In addition, one of the old buildings in the area has been renovated and now serves as a library and an information centre on the construction process of the Jätkäsaari area.

 Jätkäsaari will have excellent sports facilities.
 The paths along the waterfront, as well as the large park winding across the area, will provide wonderful opportunities for outdoor activities.

 A former harbour warehouse, “Bunkkeri”, will be renovated to become an impressive sports centre with an outdoor sports park next to it, offering numerous opportunities for activities.

 The City of Helsinki has decided that in all new waterfront areas, the shores will remain accessible to everyone, with a number of pedestrian paths offering great views of the open sea hugging the coast.
 A handful of canals, as well as a marina and a small bay area with a beach will further contribute to the maritime feel of Jätkäsaari.